AurekFonts/AurekFonts.github.io/README.md

 ## Free/Open-Source Fonts

-These fonts are absolutely free, according to the licenses packaged with them.
+These fonts are absolutely free, according to the licenses packaged with them, even for commercial projects.

 ----------